 What’s in the Bible doesn’t even matter – because it’s just an ancient story and there’s no evidence to back it up.
+It’s a third-party story passed down from a previous story and then modified years later by more third parties.
+It’s a story.
 What’s problematic is the cultish system of indoctrination and theocratic thinking, which actually becomes dangerous to human progress.
 Christianity is in conflict with modern science.
 How can I say that?
 I’m a modern scientist.
 I get into arguments with hardcore Christians, just like most other modern scientists.
 Science contradicts the Bible’s major claims, like creationism, miracles, coming back to life, healing the blind, talking snakes, etc.

 When you have people in positions of power that claim to get ideas from imaginary sky gods, it’s a problem.
 Some of these people use force to get what they want.
 It’s the mindset.
 If you believe in a mystical ancient fairy tale, then what would you not believe in?
 It would seem that such a person could be easily misled.
 Things could get pretty scary.
 Rather than go into details, think about the historical Salem witch trials.